 This procedure uses embryos that were saved from a previous IVF cycle and frozen.
 The embryos are thawed and transferred into the uterus after a specialized protocol which prepares the lining of the uterus for implantation.
 It is simpler and less expensive than a “fresh” IVF cycle since no stimulation and egg retrieval are required.
 (See our Success Rates).

-In cases where there are no sperm in the ejaculate, there are sometimes sperm in the testicle.
-In these situations a male infertility specialist can remove testicular tissue for our laboratory to examine microscopically.
+In cases where there is no sperm in the ejaculate, there is sometimes sperm in the testicle.
+In these situations, a male infertility specialist can remove testicular tissue for our laboratory to examine microscopically.
 If viable sperm are found they can be used for IVF with ICSI.
 For more information see Testicular Sperm Extraction (TESE).

-Preimplantation Genetic Diagnosis (PGD) is genetic testing of embryos conceived with IVF to avoid transmission of familial single gene dominant and recessive diseases like Huntington's disease and Cystic Fibrosis or Muscular Dystrophy, or structural chromosome defects like translocations or inversions.
-It may also be used to lower the age associated increased occurrence of miscarriages or chromosomal trisomies like Down syndrome.
+Preimplantation Genetic Testing-Mutation (PGT-M) is genetic testing of embryos conceived with IVF to avoid transmission of familial single gene dominant and recessive diseases like Huntington’s disease and Cystic Fibrosis or Muscular Dystrophy, or structural chromosome defects like translocations or inversions.
+It may also be used to lower the age-associated increased occurrence of miscarriages or chromosomal trisomies like Down syndrome.
 There are also some data to suggest it may increase the delivery rate in couples with recurrent pregnancy loss.

-In PGD, the embryologist removes cells from each embryo created in the IVF cycle.
+In PGT-M, the embryologist removes cells from each embryo created in the IVF cycle.
 The cells are tested for abnormal genes or chromosomes.
 Only the embryos that have normal cells are transferred into the woman.
-Although PGD is 99% accurate, misdiagnoses have been made, so couples often confirm the PGD diagnosis with chorionic villus sampling (CVS) or amniocentesis later in the pregnancy.
+Although PGT-M is 99% accurate, misdiagnoses have been made, so couples often confirm the PGT-M diagnosis with chorionic villus sampling (CVS) or amniocentesis later in the pregnancy.
 Not all genetic diseases can be detected, nor can all chromosomes be evaluated.